mcastling/mcastling.github.io/layer.md

  - clippingEnable
  - clippingBox
- - behaviour can be "LAYER_UI" which is default or "LAYER_3D"
+ - behaviour can be "LAYER_UI" which is default, or "LAYER_3D"

 ### Layer clipping